 Q: I've got the keys, now what?

-- Keep your part of the premises as clean and safe as you can
+- Keep your part of the premises as clean and safe as you can;

-- Dispose of all trash and other waste in a clean and safe manner
+- Dispose of all trash and other waste in a clean and safe manner (for example-don't throw broken glass or chemicals away without properly bagging/sealing them up);

-- Keep all plumbing fixtures in the apartment as clean as possible
+- Keep all plumbing fixtures in the apartment as clean as possible;

-- Conduct yourself in a manner that will not disturb your neighbors’ peaceful enjoyment of the premises, and require other persons on the premises with your consent to do the same
+- Conduct yourself in a manner that will not disturb your neighbors’ peaceful enjoyment of the

-Q: Does the landlord have any obligations?
+Q: Does the landlord have any responsibilities?

 - make all repairs and do whatever is necessary to keep the premises in a fit and habitable condition;